jonahkeegan/critgenius-listener/memory-bank/activeContext-current.md

 ## Decision Log

+- **2025-11-05:** Ratified deterministic axe accessibility harness with mutex serialization and global binding restoration as the standard for Vitest accessibility audits, backed by infrastructure validation and documentation alignment.
 - **2025-11-04:** Ratified Percy visual regression reusable workflow as a required CI gate with token enforcement, retry logic, and artifact retention backed by infrastructure tests and shared documentation.